 Model framework and parameterization for SARS-CoV-2

 Building on previous work investigating the effects of non-pharmaceutical interventions (17) and testing (18) on the transmission of infectious diseases, individual contributions to SARS-CoV-2 transmission through time were modeled from an infectiousness profile, βt, generated from key biological parameters of the virus that determine the distribution of infectiousness over time.
-We used the probability density function of the triangle distribution to model βt, with infectiousness beginning after the latent period, ending after the duration of the infectious period, and peaking at some point in between (a=tlatent, b=ttotal where ttotal=tinfectious+tlatent, c=tpeak, and a<c<b ; Fig 1a).
+The probability density function of the triangle distribution is used to model βt, with infectiousness beginning after the latent period, ending after the duration of the infectious period, and peaking at some point in between (a=tlatent, b=ttotal where ttotal=tinfectious+tlatent, c=tpeak, and a<c<b ; Fig 1a).

 The viral dynamics of SARS-CoV-2 make control efforts challenging, as high infectiousness in the absence of symptoms is common (19–21).
 In terms of the infectiousness profile for SARS-CoV-2, this means that peak infectiousness (tpeak) tends to coincide with the onset of symptoms (for cases that are symptomatic), but occurs after completion of the latent period (i.e. tpeak≈tincubation and tincubation>tlatent) (21).
-The expected number of new cases generated by an individual at time t is thus rt=Rβt, where R is the effective reproduction number, here defined as the expected number of cases generated in a facility by a new case over the duration of their infectious period, assuming they spent the duration of their infectious period in the facility.
+The expected number of new cases generated by an individual at time t is thus rt=Rβt, where R is the effective reproduction number, here defined as the expected number of cases generated in a facility by a new case over the duration of their infectious period, assuming they spent their entire infectious period in the facility.
 In the absence of other interventions, the model therefore assumes that new cases are most likely to be generated around tpeak when infectiousness (viral load) is highest.
 Table 1 lists the distributions of tincubation, tlatent, and tinfectious used here.

-In the presence of interventions that isolate infectious individuals prior to ttotal, e.g. through contact tracing, self-isolation following the onset of symptoms, or isolation following a positive test result, the effect of isolation on R can be directly estimated from the time to isolation as Riso=R1-tisottotβt, where tiso is the time at which isolation occurs.
+In the presence of interventions that isolate infectious individuals prior to ttotal, for example through contact tracing, self-isolation following the onset of symptoms, or isolation following a positive test result, the effect of isolation on R can be directly estimated from the time to isolation as Riso=R1-tisottotβt, where tiso is the time at which isolation occurs.
 Reducing Riso via improved contact tracing or more frequent testing can thus be represented as removing a larger slice from the overall infectiousness triangle by reducing tiso (Fig 1a).

 Figure 1b shows the relationship between Riso and tiso is sigmoidal, implying earlier isolation is incrementally more effective and the benefits of isolation level off later in the infectious period.
-Other interventions that reduce R across all levels of infectiousness such as levels of vaccination coverage, wearing a mask or reducing the contact rate between infectious and susceptible individuals can also be accommodated simply by multiplying R by a constant.
+Other interventions that reduce R across all levels of infectiousness such as levels of vaccination coverage, wearing a mask, or reducing the contact rate between infectious and susceptible individuals can also be accommodated simply by multiplying R by a constant.

 Table 1: Distributions and parameter values used in analytic framework and model simulations.
 The latent period is defined as the time between exposure and onset of infectiousness, the incubation period as the time between exposure and both symptoms and peak infectiousness (even in the absence of symptoms), and the infectious period as the total time a case is infectious.